-The 27 January 1945 the Soviet troops released the remaining prisoners in the death camp, most of which could barely stand.
+On the 27th of January 1945, the Soviet troops released the remaining prisoners in the death camp, most of which could barely stand.

 Shocking and indispensable

-Although exploring Auschwitz-Birkenau Memorial and Museum is extremely dismal and saddening, it represents one of the most tragic and important episodes of twentieth century European history.
-During the guided tour, your guide will speak openly and bluntly of what took place in the camps between 1939 and 1945.
+Although exploring Auschwitz-Birkenau Memorial and Museum is extremely dismal and saddening, it represents one of the most tragic and important episodes of twentieth-century European history.
+During the guided tour, your guide will speak openly and bluntly about what took place in the camps between 1939 and 1945.

-The camp’s blocks are very well preserved, giving visitors a graphic image of how the gas chambers, the crematoriums and the brick barracks were.
-There is also a moving collection with the prisoner’s personal belongings that were stolen by the Nazi workers of the camps.
+The camp’s blocks are very well preserved, giving visitors a graphic image of how the gas chambers, the crematoriums, and the brick barracks were.
+There is also a moving collection of the prisoner’s personal belongings that were stolen by the Nazi workers in the camps.

 There are various ways to get to Auschwitz concentration camp:

-- Bus: Several buses and minibuses connect Kraków city center with the concentration camp.
+- Bus: Several buses and minibusses connect Kraków city center with the concentration camp.
 The buses depart from Krakow Central Station.